jamiechan2023/block18.Workshop.WritingTestSpec/README.md

 - return a new array with NO duplicate values

 We expect error returned from the function if:
-- if any of the arguments is NOT an array
+- any of the arguments is NOT an array
-- if any of the elements in the pass in array is NOT numeric (i.e. string, object, etc.)
+- any of the elements in the pass in array is NOT numeric (i.e. string, object, etc.)
-- if the number of arguments NOT 2 (i.e. only one argument, no arguments or more than two arguments)
+- the number of arguments NOT 2 (i.e. only one argument, no arguments or more than two arguments)